dart-lang/site-www/src/language/class-modifiers-for-apis.md

 If the class has a non-factory constructor, an `extends` clause, or a `with` clause, then it already can't be used as a mixin.
-The Dart 3.0 behavior is unchanged.
-There's nothing to worry about and nothing you need to do.
+Behavior won't change with Dart 3.0; there's nothing to worry about and nothing you need to do.

 In practice, this describes about 90% of existing classes.
 For the remaining classes that can be used as mixins,